Our Curriculum Intent

 Reading and Writing

-Teachers follow a progression map for writing which includes the elements of composition, grammar and spelling.
+In writing, teachers follow a progression map for writing which includes the elements of composition, grammar, spelling and spoken language.

-At St Edward’s all teachers follow a progression map for maths which breaks the National Curriculum down into small achievable steps.
+At St Edward’s all teachers follow a progression map for maths from White Rose which breaks the National Curriculum down into small achievable steps.
 It begins with the objectives set for EYFS, and then shows clear progression through to Year 6.
 The areas of learning are split into:

 - Number and Place Value